Enjoy-pandugo-cloud/reddit-handle/README.md

 1. Create a Firebase project at [firebase.google.com](https://firebase.google.com)
 2. Add Android and Web apps to your project
 3. Download `google-services.json` (Android) and place in `android/app/`
+4. Also configure the `firebase_options` and `firebase.json` files with the appropriate ID's.
-4. The Firebase Dart configuration will be auto-generated via:
+5. The Firebase Dart configuration will be auto-generated via:

 ```bash
 flutterfire configure